With Guest Access, you control which forms and entries guests can view, submit, or update within your organization.

 Guests who aren’t on a guest list can still log in and access shared entries as long as they have at least one authenticated Save & Resume or Workflow link sent to them and there’s a Public role view available for that form.

-Use this option when you need to grant one-time or temporary access without maintaining a guest list.
+Use this option when you want to grant access without maintaining a guest list.

 -